National · Med Spa PPC

 Google Ads captures the person searching "botox near me" today.
 Meta creates the person who searches "botox near me" next month.
 Med spa is one of the few verticals where Instagram in particular is nearly a native fit: it is visual, aspirational, and local businesses that show real work and real staff consistently outperform brands that run stock images.

 The pattern that works: educational Reels and short-form video from the actual providers, before/after content that respects platform policies, targeted lookalikes off your existing patient list, and instant-form lead ads for lower-consideration services like Hydrafacial and IV drips.
-See our Meta ads approach for how we structure the account.
+Send that traffic somewhere purpose-built rather than to your homepage, and if you are generating demand locally, the wider playbook is in local lead generation.
+It is also worth checking whether your category qualifies for Local Services Ads, Google's pay per lead placement above the text ads.

-We do not target sensitive personal attributes (age-related insecurities, body image, medical conditions).
+Do not target sensitive personal attributes (age-related insecurities, body image, medical conditions).
 Meta prohibits it and it produces worse creative anyway.
-We target by geography, interest in adjacent categories (skincare, wellness), and lookalikes off your patient database.
+Target by geography, interest in adjacent categories (skincare, wellness), and lookalikes off your patient database instead.

 Budget